kkolade/portfolio/README.md

 ### Install

-Install the packges required for this project with:
+Install the packages required for this project with:

 ```sh
   npm install